Genius-Jude/Background-Generator/README.md

 # Background-Generator
-Here we are going to show you how to make backgrounds in css
+Here we are going to show you how to make backgrounds in CSS